University Admission Advising

 For many CELOP students, the goal of improving your English is to get accepted to a degree program.
 CELOP has the resources to help you with both, you English language proficiency and your university application process to make sure you meet university admission requirements.
 If you arrive at CELOP with a beginning level of English, we recommend two years of English language study to reach the necessary level of proficiency.

-Please contact the Academic Advisor if you have questions about applying to a degree program in the United States.
+Please contact our Academic Advisors if you have questions about applying to a degree program in the United States.

 TOEFL Waiver Schools